ghoegy2/ttrpgCharacterSpeciesQuiz_gabbyHoegy/README.md

 How to Compile and Run (Windows):

 1. Ensure that Visual Studio Code 1.107.1, C++17, and mingw-w64 GCC 15.2.0 are installed on your machine.
 2. On the GitHub repository page, navigate to the "<> Code" button and click "Download ZIP".
-Extract the project file into a new folder.
+Extract the project files into a new folder.
 3. Open the folder in Visual Studio Code and navigate to the "ttrpgCharSpeciesQuiz_main.cpp" file.
 4. In Visual Studio Code, ensure that your C/C++:Edit Configurations (UI) settings are set to gnu++17 for C++ standard,